 - Employers should check the latest rules for travellers arriving in England before workers set off from their home countries.
 The latest information is available on the gov.uk website.

 - Travellers who have been vaccinated outside of the UK should check the gov.uk website to confirm that the UK will recognise the programme they were vaccinated under.

 - Workers must not travel to England if they are unwell or have coronavirus symptoms.
 If they develop symptoms whilst traveling they should alert the crew on the plane, boat or train (or driver if travelling by coach or bus).
 They will inform the staff at the port of arrival who will give further instructions.

 - Before arriving in England, travellers must complete the Passenger Locator Form.
 They will need passport details, their travel itinerary and the address where they will stay in England.
 Forms can be submitted up to 48 hours before arrival in England.

 - Accommodation should be arranged where the arriving workers can self-isolate.
 In order to benefit from the exemption, they will need to stay at the address specified in their Passenger Locator Form at all times, unless they are at work or travelling to/from work.

-- Employers will need to arrange appropriate accommodation and transport for workers that will limit the risks of COVID-19 transmission.
+- Employers will need to arrange appropriate accommodation and transport for workers that will limit the risks of Covid-19 transmission.

 - Employers should collect workers from the airport, port or station and take them directly to their accommodation.
-Transport should be COVID-19-secure and where social distancing is not possible the use of cohorts should be utilised.
+Transport should be Covid-19-secure and where social distancing is not possible the use of cohorts should be utilised.

 - Employers should arrange for groceries, shopping and medication to be delivered to workers’ accommodation so that they can self-isolate.
-Workers may only leave their accommodation under exceptional circumstances.